-State law prohibits students from possessing, dispensing, delivering, or administering an anabolic steroid.
+State law prohibits students from possessing, dispensing, delivering, or administering anabolic steroids.
 Anabolic steroids are for physician-prescribed medical use only.

 Body building, muscle enhancement, or the increase of muscle bulk or strength through the use of an anabolic steroid or human growth hormone by a healthy student is not a valid medical use and is a criminal offense.